huggingface/peft/docs/source/developer_guides/torch_compile.md

 - OFT
 - VeRA

-### Features that don't work with `torch.compile`

-The following adapters don't work correctly for training or inference when using `torch.compile`:
+The following adapters **don't work** correctly for training or inference when using `torch.compile`:

 - LoKr
 - LoRA targeting embedding layers

-## Advanced PEFT features
+## Advanced PEFT features with `torch.compile`

-### Features that work with `torch.compile`

-Below are some of the more advanced PEFT features that work.
+Below are some of the more advanced PEFT features that **work**.
 They were all tested with LoRA.

 - `modules_to_save` (i.e. `config = LoraConfig(..., modules_to_save=...)`)
 - Merging adapters (one or multiple)